worktheclock/replit.github.io/tutorials/34-creative-coding.md

 ## Wrap up

-That wraps up this list of the official creative coding languages templates on Replit.
+That wraps up this list of the official creative coding language templates on Replit.
 Of course, Replit is flexible enough that you can import and use whatever framework or library you want in your projects, so you are not limited to the tools in this list.
 Replit is also adding more languages and templates everyday, so be sure to watch out for new additions!